Road Traffic Accident Claims

 - Travel costs

 - Damage to a vehicle or bicycle

-Overall compensation sums will vary from claim to claim, simply as no two accidents are the same, and no two sets of individual circumstances are the same.
-The goal with any claim is to put you back in the position you would have been in, were it not for the accident, so it is important that we are able to understand your circumstances before the accident, and how your injuries have impacted them.
+As no two accidents are the same and no two sets of individual circumstances are the same, overall compensation sums will vary from claim to claim.
+The goal with any claim is to put you back in the position you would have been in were it not for the accident, so it is important that we are able to understand your circumstances before the accident, and how your injuries have impacted them.
 We would advise that you retain any receipts and other documents for purchases made as a direct result of the accident, as these can be used as evidence to strengthen your case.

 Visit our hit and run drivers page for more information on making a claim if you’ve been injured in this type of accident.

 If you been injured in an accident involving a motorcycle that was caused by somebody else’s negligence, visit our motorcycle accidents page to make a claim for compensation.

 If you’re a pedestrian that has been involved in a road traffic accident that wasn’t your fault, visit our dedicated page to make a claim for compensation.

 Road traffic accidents abroad

 If you've been involved in a road traffic accident while abroad, find out here how you can make a claim.